Grace's Guide To British Industrial History

 It ceased to be a toll bridge in 1879 when the Metropolitan Board of Works assumed responsibility for its upkeep — by then it was severely corroded.

-The current structure, a five-span steel arch, designed by engineer Sir George W. Humphreys and architects Sir Reginald Blomfield and G. Topham Forrest, was built by Dorman, Long and Co and opened on 19 July 1932 by King George V. It formerly carried four lanes of road traffic (now reduced to three lanes).
+The present structure, a five-span steel arch, designed by engineer Sir George W. Humphreys and architects Sir Reginald Blomfield and G. Topham Forrest, was built by Dorman, Long and Co and opened on 19 July 1932 by King George V. It formerly carried four lanes of road traffic (now reduced to three lanes).

 See Also